savelee/leeboonstra-new/source/_posts/custom-greeting-google-assistant-app-with-dialogflow-and-actions-on-google.md

 ---
-title: Custom greeting Google Assistant app with Dialogflow and Actions on Google
+title: Build a dynamic welcome message with Dialogflow webhook fulfillment and Actions on Google.
-description: Create custom dynamic welcome messages for the Google Assistant.
+description: Create a dynamic welcome messages for the Google Assistant with Dialogflow
 tags:
   - Custom Welcome Intent
   - Dialogflow